 The best mulch is the leftover biomass from each crop, leaves, stems etc. If just getting started or extra mulch material is needed the best option is simply straw.
 If you are mulching indoors and want to avoid dust created by straw you can previously soak your straw outside in water.
 For a nutrient added option add kelp meal, neem meal or similar amendment to the water while soaking!
 One can also take it a step further and utilize nutrient accumulating plant material if they have it at their disposal and is plentiful.
 Comfrey, borage, nettle, yarrow, dandelion, lambsquarter, clovers, horestail are all examples of nutrient rich plant material to mulch with!
 Small home gardeners that juice regularly might find it beneficial to use the leftover pulp to add/replenish your mulch layer.

 The key to No-Till Gardening is 'Soil Building' - and while soil mixes and quality can be drastically different from garden to garden the long term approach is the same.
 The lower quality/amount of humus one starts with in their soil will determine how much time and attention they'll need to give to this process in the coming months/years.
 So with that said, please do your research and look at all your available options when it comes to acquiring the compost/humus portion of your mix!
 Not all are created equally!
-A high quality widely available commercial compost such as Malibu Compost is a GREAT place to start!
+We offer an amazing pure worm casting on the site here from Agrowinn, & a high quality widely available commercial compost such as Malibu Compost is a GREAT place to start!
 There are many local options so check with local small organic farms, nurseries and landscape/soil companies that specialize in organics to see what is available locally - even craigslist!

 Making your own of course is an excellent choice and you can control exactly what goes into it including really beefing it up with high nutrient amendments etc. There are plenty of resources already out there to help start your own composting projects and regardless of how deep you go into it I urge everyone to at least keep a simple pile for your kitchen and yard scraps!